2nd Annual Wheeling Film Noir Fest

 Strangers on a Train (1951) - Director: Alfred Hitchcock

-There are few cinematic psychopaths that rival Bruno Antony.
-His unsettling charm slinks through the film like a well tailored serpent, destroying the lives of those unlucky enough to be beguiled.
-Robert Walker’s performance of Bruno Antony is so exceptionally executed, it is hard to imagine him outside of the role.
-In true Hitchcock fashion where all things refined become a mess quickly, Antony maintains his chilled composure throughout the mayhem he creates, and his sadism magnifies as he dismantles a group of “good” people for his amusement.
+Info: There are few cinematic psychopaths that rival Bruno Antony.
+His unsettling charm slinks through the film like a well tailored serpent, destroying the lives of those unlucky enough to fall under his spell.
+Robert Walker’s performance of Antony is so polished, it is hard to imagine him living a lifestyle that isn’t completely deranged.
+In true Hitchcock fashion where all things refined tend to unravel quickly, Antony maintains his chilled composure during the mayhem he creates, and his sadism magnifies as he dismantles an unwitting group of “good” people for his amusement.
+WVU THEATER & FILM PROFESSOR JAY MALARCHER will be discussing Hitchcock's evolving career as a Director and elements of Strangers on a Train that seared the unmatched villainy of Bruno Antony into multiple generation's brains.
+It's always a delight to hear Professor Malarcher's exploration of film, and what a way to start a Saturday morning!

 đź•‘: 02:00 PM - 04:00 PM